What is an escape room?

 We greatly appreciate any help bringing our boxes into the venue and taking them back out afterward.
 As for setup before the game starts, there’s a really specific way that everything needs to be ordered for the game to work properly, so feel free to leave that to us.

 How Far Do You Travel?

 Typically, we prefer games to be no longer than one hour away from where we’re located in Kansas, US.
 Send us an email letting us know where you’d like to play, and maybe we can work something out.

 We’ll make exceptions but please know that the price will change accordingly based on transportation and possible overnight costs.

 Escape games are best suited for players 8 and up, but with help from parents/teachers, we can make games for players as young as 4.

 Do I Need Prior Knowledge to Play?

 Our escape rooms are built to fit every experience level.
 If you’re new to escape rooms, you can request an easier game to be introduced to how it all works.
-If you’re an escape room expert, we’ll throw in some extra challenges to test your skills.
+If you’re an expert, we’ll throw in some extra challenges to test your skills.